 La Vaca is popular not only for being a former dairy center in Barcelona but as a place to get work done and still meet new people.
 With community events, communal music, a place for naps and even a paella night, La Vaca offers customized experiences for anyone who uses it.
 Other amenities include a mail box, projector, bike parking, a kitchen, books and magazines, and finger print access for added security.

 Carrer de la Creu dels Molers, 19 08004, Barcelona, Spain

-Join the HiVe and be a part of a co-working space that allows you to find your newest workplace and take advantage of its perks too.
-Members can choose from several kinds of desks.
-A Permanent Desk member can call a desk home, personalize it, and call it yours.
+Join the HiVe and be a part of a co-working space that allows you to work hard while improving your community.
+Members can choose from several kinds of desks: a permanent desk member can call a desk home, personalize it, and call it yours.
 A Hot Desk member signs up to sharing a desk so, while you can’t personalize it, you can still reserve the spot and get to work.
 A Virtual Desk is for those who only need a permanent mailing address in a secure location.
 Need to test the waters first?
 They offer a free day pass.
-Join the company offering to give you a place in the workspace that partners with local communities and still makes time for its members to enjoy activities with the community calendar.
+Join this company to give you a place in the workspace that partners with local communities and still makes time for its members to enjoy activities with the community calendar.

 $30 – 575